brainpy/BrainPy/docs_state/quickstart/index.rst

 1. Start with :doc:`installation` to set up your environment
 2. Follow the :doc:`5min-tutorial` to build your first model
-3. Review :doc:`concepts-overview` to understand the underlying principles
+3. Review :doc:`core-concepts/index` to understand the underlying principles

 For experienced users, you can jump directly to the concepts overview or explore the tutorials and examples sections.

 .. toctree::
    :hidden:
-   :maxdepth: 1
+   :maxdepth: 2

    installation.rst
    5min-tutorial.ipynb
-   concepts-overview.rst
+   core-concepts/index